philipturner/metal-benchmarks/README.md

 _ILP stands for instruction-level parallelism.
 It is the number of operations you could theoretically execute in parallel, on a superscalar processor._

 The next graphs show instructions per cycle in the entire compute unit.
 This is the reciprocal of amortized cycles/instruction.
+FADD, FMUL, FFMA, and IADD have the same latency/throughput characteristics.
+As long as FFMA is performed as `(x * y) + y`, it will only have two register dependencies.
+In this situation only, it behaves similarly to `FADD`.

-There are 128 ALUs, and instructions from 4 simds are dispatched every cycle.
+Hypothesis 1: There are 128 ALUs, and instructions from 4 simds are dispatched every cycle.
 No simdgroup can have instructions dispatched in two consecutive cycles.
 Therefore, we need 8 resident simdgroups to reach the maximum throughput.
 However, when the scheduler passes over each SIMD, it might dispatch two instructions at once.
 Only if those are two 16-bit instructions.

-FADD, FMUL, FFMA, and IADD have the same latency/throughput characteristics.
-As long as FFMA is performed as `(x * y) + y`, it will only have two register dependencies.
-In this situation only, it behaves similarly to `FADD`.
+Hypothesis 2: The GPU core is like RDNA 3.
+There are 128 ALUs, and 2 simds are processed every cycle.
+Each cycle invokes a dual dispatch.
+You could dual dispatch float and int, with each at half the maximum throughput.
+Either 32-bit instructions invoke a register dependency penalty, or 16-bit instructions have half the latency.

 | ![Instructions per cycle (ILP = 1)](./Documentation/Instructions_Cycle_ILP_1.png) | ![Instructions per cycle (ILP = 2)](./Documentation/Instructions_Cycle_ILP_2.png) |
 | - | - |